Mbappe opens up about his big plans for Real Madrid: "I want to win"

 Mbappe to adopt Ronaldo-like routine after Madrid move

-In a previous publication, YEN.com.gh reported that Kylian Mbappe is set to follow a rigorous Cristiano Ronaldo-themed regimen after his move to Real Madrid.
+In a related article, YEN.com.gh reported that Kylian Mbappe would adopt Cristiano Ronaldo's regimen after his move to Real Madrid.

-Reports from Spain suggest that the club is already working to shape the 25-year-old into the mould of the Portuguese superstar.
+Reports from Spain have suggested the club is already working to shape the 25-year-old into the mould of the Portuguese superstar.

-The club's fitness expert, Antonio Pintus, has crafted a fitness plan reminiscent of Ronaldo's regime to get Mbappe in the best shape possible.
+The club's fitness expert, Antonio Pintus, has crafted a plan reminiscent of Ronaldo's regime to get Mbappe in the possible best shape.

 Source: YEN.com.gh